cedadev/cloudhands-ops/cloudhands/ops/doc/index.rst

 The software is written in Python_.
-Componentisation is a key architectural feature, allowing contributors to extend the core functionality by writing packages which conform to one of the JASMIN plugin APIs.
+Componentisation is a key architectural feature, allowing contributors to extend the core functionality by writing packages which conform to one of several plugin APIs.

 .. _Python: http://python.org

 .. toctree::
    :maxdepth: 3

-   dev-guide
    ops-guide
+   tst-guide
    prj-guide
-   tst-guide
+   dev-guide